jerralcyj/Programming-for-Data-Science/README.md

 4. Can you detect cascading failures as delays in one airport create delays in others?
 5. Use the available varaibles to construct a model that predicts delays.

-The task was to compelete our analysis using both Python and R.
+The task was to compelete the analysis using both Python and R. I used the data set for 2000 to 2002 for my analysis.